-When threats emerge, the Fidelis Cybersecurity Threat Research team (TRT) is ready.
+When threats emerge, the Fidelis Security Threat Research team (TRT) is ready.
 Each month, the Threat Intelligence Summary examines the latest threats and trends so you can stay resilient against cyber adversaries.

-The Fidelis Cybersecurity TRT’s top-ten vulnerability list for March includes critical and high severity CVEs that, when exploited, lead to privilege escalation, distributed denial of service attacks (DDoS), arbitrary code execution, and more.
+The Fidelis Security TRT’s top-ten vulnerability list for March includes critical and high severity CVEs that, when exploited, lead to privilege escalation, distributed denial of service attacks (DDoS), arbitrary code execution, and more.

 We also include the base scores for each of our top ten vulnerabilities.
 The base score is a complex calculation that weighs several factors, including exploitability (attack complexity, scope, privileges required, etc.), impact metrics, CVE maturity, and more.
 The value, from 0 to 10, represents the potential severity of the threat.
 The higher the number, the more critical the CVE.